 - Box-stitched design

-Utopia Bedding has a great mixture of affordability and comfort.
+Utopia Bedding is a kind of down alternative comforter that has a great mixture of affordability and comfort.
 The simple box-stitched design and piped perimeter create a plushy look.
 Although this was designed to be used as in insert with the four corner loops, it could easily be used on its own.

 The cover uses a microfiber material that will help keep cool during the summer and is filled with Siliconized Fiberfill that is extremely soft.
 At the price, it is a steal and should perform well as an extra cozy layer on any bed in your home.